mcnabbian/100-days-of-code/log.md

 ### Day 93: June 8, 2020

 **Today's Progress:** Submitted another PR that *I THINK* fixes the issue.
 I tested it in game and it fixed it, I just don't know if my solution is the 'optimal' one.

+---
+### Day 94: June 10, 2020

+**Today's Progress:** Received feedback on latest PR and attempted to make changes.

+---
+### Day 95: June 11, 2020

+**Today's Progress:** Spent most of the day just trying to debug for my latest PR.
+Turns out the the teleport timers were being created slightly early (before the animation was actually complete).
+Learned some good stuff on using the debug logs though.

+---
+### Day 96: June 12, 2020

+**Today's Progress:** Okay so after some more debugging I've figured out more of the problem.
+Unfortunately, it appears to be more complicated than I initially thought, so it may be outside the scope of my knowledge.
+However, it's a really niche thing (using home teleport from Underwater) that maybe I'll submit a solution that only partially fixes it.